reedacartwright/village_bounding_boxes/README.md

 The spawning space for cats and iron golems is different than other village bounding boxes, as it uses block positions instead of entity coordinates.
 The spawning space is calculated based on the center point of the village.
-First the the center point is rounded down and converted to the block position.
+First the the center point is rounded down and converted to a block position.
 This block is then used as a center of a 17b x 13b x 17b region of blocks.
-Golems can spawn on the bottom-north-west corner of blocks in the region with higher blocks being preferred before lower blocks, along with other conditions.
+Golems can spawn on the bottom-north-west corner of blocks in the region, and higher blocks are preferred before lower blocks.
+There are additional conditions as well.

 VBB displays the spawning spaces using white edges ![](https://shields.io/badge/-FFFFFF?style=flat).

+#### Emigration region

+A villager, iron golem, or other village dweller can migrate to a new village if it far enough outside a village's AABB.
+The emigration region is calculated by growing a village's AABB by 10.0m in all directions.
+Any dweller outside this boundary is in the emigration region and is able to migrate to a new village.

+VBB does not currently display the emigration region.

 ### Calculation of the AABB and center of the village